Laasya-2279/Laasya-2279/README.md

 - 👋 Hi, I’m @Laasya-2279
 - 👀 I’m interested in Designing and Software Development
-- 🌱 I’m currently learning in MITS
+- 🌱 I’m currently studying CSE in MITS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:    instagram- @laasya_2279, gmail: laasya2279@gmail.com
 <!---
 Laasya-2279/Laasya-2279 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.